semgrep/semgrep-docs/docs/sample-ci-configs.md

 !!! info
     This feature is currently only available for GitHub.

+You can set Semgrep App policies to post inline PR comments on your pull requests.
+For this to work,
-To get inline PR comments on your pull requests, set the `GITHUB_TOKEN` environment variable in your workflow file to `secrets.GITHUB_TOKEN`, which is the GitHub app installation access token and takes the form of this snippet:
+you need to set the `GITHUB_TOKEN` environment variable in your workflow file to `secrets.GITHUB_TOKEN`, which is the GitHub app installation access token and takes the form of this snippet:

 ```
 uses: returntocorp/semgrep-action@v1